Friday, October 20, 2017

 The helpfulness of metoo reports provides a Johari-like window of insight for sensitive men.
 Looking back, some of us can see how we contributed to the destructive climate.
 I apologize for insensitive comments.
 Other have too.

-The strong wave of contemporary femminism ocurred in the 1990s ,though there were earlier movements to be sure.
+The strong wave of contemporary feminism occurred in the 1990s ,though there were earlier movements to be sure.
 The movement itself helped create a greater awareness amongst sensitive men about the insensitive treatment of women.
 Like others born many decades ago, I learned to change my language and beliefs about women's roles in society--including governments, churches, and the military.
 I saw how feminism was a blessing to society.
 Too many keen intellects were missing from solving the important problems we all face.

 As the clean-up after the current storm proceeds, we must see if there are any lessons to learn that have not already been identified.
 This will not be easy because the emotional waters are still high.
 A lot of mud has covered the landscape.